 Welcome back to Church Etiquette 101!
-In our previous post in this series, we explained how to greet an Orthodox priest or bishop properly.
+In our previous post, we explained how to greet an Orthodox priest or bishop properly.
 In this next article, you will learn about how and when to enter an Orthodox church.

 Entering the Church

 There are a number of considerations we should make before simply waltzing through the doors into the church.
-After all, we are entering the House of God.
-We must properly prepare ourselves before doing so, and make sure we conduct ourselves accordingly once we have gone inside.
+After all, we’re entering the House of God.
+We must properly prepare ourselves before doing so, and make sure we conduct ourselves accordingly once we go inside.
 Here are some guidelines to help:

 Say a prayer before entering

 While it is important that we prepare our bodies for entering an Orthodox church by dressing with modesty, we must also remember to prepare our souls and minds with prayer.
 Your prayer can be as simple as making the sign of the cross.
 Some people quietly pray the Jesus Prayer: “Lord Jesus Christ, Son of God, have mercy on me, a sinner.”
-Others may read or recite Psalm 83, or pray some other prayer from their prayer books.
+Others may read or recite Psalm 83, or say something else from their prayer books.

 Light a candle in the Narthex